kvasserman/kbak/README.md

 - Backup file header allows for quick information retrieval: unique id, timestamp, sha256 sum, key signature, reference backup id, etc.
 - Unique backup IDs allow for aditional checking on restore: you can't restore differential backup by referencing a wrong full backup.
 - Options to show progress of backup or to quiet script messages completely.
-- Low memory and disk requirments (the whole process is streamed, so there are no large temporary files).
+- Low memory and disk requirements (the whole process is streamed, so there are no large temporary files).
-- Changes to the code are automaticaly tested to ensure they don't break backup and restore integrity of the backups.
+- Changes to the code are automatically tested to ensure they don't break backup and restore integrity of the backups.

 # Installation